-Source: Public Domain, adapted by Center for Urban Education, may be copied with citation.
+Public Domain Text; Questions by Center for Urban Education

 This history tells about what happened while Abe Lincoln had a job working in a store in a small town.
 Every day people came and bought things they needed there.
 It was a frontier community.
 People did not have any extra money to spare.
 This story tells you about his character.
 As you read, think about the traits he shows by what he does.